Frequently Asked Questions

 Yes, Healthcord is able to accept cord blood which is currently stored with other cord blood banking companies.
 Please contact Healthcord directly to make arrangements for the transfer.

 Immediately after the cord blood is received it is processed for long term storage.
 The cord blood is volume reduced to isolate the stem cells and to remove the plasma and red blood cells.
 The sterility of the sample is tested and the maternal sample is tested for infectious diseases.
+A viability test and stem cell count are also performed on the sample.
 The sample is then cryogenically frozen and cryogenically stored and preserved for long term preservation.

 Yes, once your child’s cord blood is successfully banked, you will be notified by a Healthcord representative.
 You will also receive a certificate indicating the successful storage and banking of your child’s sample.
 The certificate will include the stem cell quantity and storage conditions.